Habilitation Intervention is a specialized service available to children with developmental disabilities who display challenging behaviors.

 Who is Eligible?

-A child up to the age of 21 years who:
+A child from age 4 to 18 years who:

 - Has been determined to have a developmental disability (not exclusively for those with autism)

 - Has demonstrated self-injurious, aggressive or severely maladaptive behavior

 - Has severe deficiency in one or more of the following areas: